Florida Department of Agriculture and Consumer Services

-Jennings State Forest can be found in the northern section of Clay County, which is located in northeastern Florida.
-The forest is approximately 10 miles southwest of Jacksonville, and 5 miles southwest of Orange Park.
-The State Forest has 5 drive-in entrances along the perimeter of the forest.
-Access to the eastern section of the forest is available from State Road 21 to County Road 220A, and access to the western section is available from U.S. 301 to County Road 218.
-The forest headquarters is situated on the north end of Long Horn Road which adjoins State Road 218.

-There are more than 15 different natural biological communities on Jennings State Forest, each with unique plants, animals, and physical characteristics.
-This results in an abundance of wildlife residing in the forest.
-Fire is needed to maintain many of these communities.
-The Florida Forest Service uses prescribed fire to manage these communities in order to maintain the required habitat for the many unique plants and animals that occur within them.
-Included among the different types of natural communities are sandhill, slope forest, flatwoods, seepage slope, dome swamp, blackwater stream, and seepage stream.
-Photo of bottomland forest.

-The forest is home to an abundance of wildlife.
-Raccoon, otter, alligator, and wading birds can be seen along North Fork Black Creek and other tributaries found throughout the forest.
-White-tailed deer, wild turkey, hawks and song birds can be found in the uplands.

-Several ravines can be found in Jennings State Forest, representing the slow but never-ending process of erosion by the force of water.
-These ravines are located along seepage streams leading to North Fork Black Creek.
-The spring-fed streams are visible when canoeing between Powell Ford and Ellis Ford on North Fork Black Creek.
-Photo of ravine.

-present | Jennings State Forest can be found in northeastern Florida in the northern section of Clay County.
+Jennings State Forest can be found in northeastern Florida in the northern section of Clay County.
 The forest is approximately 10 miles southwest of Jacksonville and 5 miles southwest of Orange Park.
 The state forest has five drive-in entrances along its perimeter.
 Access to the eastern section of the forest is available from State Road 21 to County Road 220A, and access to the western section is available from U.S. 301 to County Road 218.
 The forest headquarters is situated on the north end of Long Horn Road, which adjoins State Road 218.

 There are more than 15 different natural biological communities on Jennings State Forest, including sandhill, slope forest, flatwoods, seepage slope, dome swamp, blackwater stream and seepage stream.
 Fire is needed to maintain many of these communities.
 The Florida Forest Service uses prescribed fire to maintain habitat for the forest's unique plants and animals.
 Photo of bottomland forest.

 The forest is home to an abundance of wildlife.
 Raccoon, otter, alligator and wading birds can be seen along North Fork Black Creek and other tributaries.
 White-tailed deer, wild turkey, hawks and songbirds can be found in the uplands.

 Several ravines can be found in Jennings State Forest, representing the slow but never-ending process of erosion by the force of water.
 These ravines are located along seepage streams leading to North Fork Black Creek.
 The spring-fed streams are visible when canoeing between Powell Ford and Ellis Ford on North Fork Black Creek.
 Photo of ravine.